 The lecithin from sunflower seeds is a natural emulsifier, which means it can reduce the presence of other fats, and protect our red blood cells.

 Benefits of sunflower lecithin

-As mentioned, one of the reason the popularity of lecithin is rising is because of the many health benefits.
+As mentioned, one of the reasons the popularity of lecithin is rising is because of the many health benefits.

 That means the lecithin can balance the fat levels in your bloodstream.